timurtu/app-orchard/README.md

 # App Orchard

-An app where users suggest app ideas.
+An app where any user can suggest their app idea.

 ## Building from source